 HOW TO GET TO PISAC FROM CUSCO

-Connections between Pisac and Cusco are frequent and easy to find, with a journey time of 45 minutes and a one-way fare costing just S/.5 per person (although don’t be surprised if you’re asked for S/.
+Connections between Pisac and Cusco are frequent and easy to find, with a journey time of 45 minutes and a one-way fare costing just S/.5 soles per person (although don’t be surprised if you’re asked for S/.
 6 by some drivers).
 If you are doing this as a day trip from Cusco and plan on hiking up and down the Pisac ruins, then leave no later 9 a.m.

 Firstly, make your way to Calle Puputi in Cusco – every taxi driver will know it and it shouldn’t cost you more than S/.5 to get there from elsewhere in the old town.
 Alternatively, you could walk to it in about 20-30 minutes from most places in the old town.
 On the street, you will find several colectivos (minibuses) going to Pisac, Urubamba and Calca.
 It won’t take much time before someone tries to get you in their minivan, which will hopefully already have some people in it – just make sure you confirm the destination and price before boarding.
 These minibuses depart when full.

 The driver will stop at the bridge outside Pisac, and from there you then simply have to disembark and cross the bridge to be in the town.
 For the return journey, cross the bridge again and wait at the opposite side of the road (there’s a small bus shelter facing the large mural billboard) – you likely won’t be the only person waiting to return to Cusco.
 It may be necessary to flag down the colectivo as it passes and, depending on the time of day and season, it might take a while before you can find a bus with an available seat.
 If it’s dark by the time you’ve made it back to Cusco, then you can take a taxi back to your hostel/hotel.